Welcome to On Humans!

 Brad DeLong, author of Slouching Towards Utopia

-I’ve been lucky enough to interview two of the recent Nobel Prize winners in economics.
+I’ve ended up interviewing two of the most recent Nobel Prize winners in Economics.
 Both thanked me for a well-researched production.

 Daron Acemoglu, Nobel laureate 2024.